CSC478-WCU/terraform-provider-fabric/README.md

 ## Overview

-This provider IaC integration with the FABRIC Testbed, allowing you to automate the creation and management of resources on the testbed via Terraform.
+This provides IaC (Infrastructure As Code) integration with the FABRIC Testbed, allowing you to automate the creation and management of resources on the testbed via Terraform.
 You can manage:

 - **Slices**: Create, read, update, and delete testbed slices (multi-node topologies).
 - **Resources**: List available resources such as compute instances, storage, etc.